 If you see someone choking, you must help them quickly and calmly.
 The first thing is to make sure they are okay, and then you can encourage them to cough.
 The object completely blocks the airways if the person cannot speak or breathe.
 It would help if you gave first aid for choking.
 Follow the steps below if someone is choking:

-- You need to stand behind the choking person and wrap your arms around their waist.
+- Stand behind the choking person and wrap your arms around their waist.

-- Grab your fist with the other hand and perform five abdominal thrusts by pressing into their abdomen with quick, upward thrusts.
+- Grasp your fist with your other hand and perform five strong, upward thrusts.

 Note: Do not give abdominal thrust to babies and infants under one year.